 New Hanover County has a rich history that contains hundreds of historical, cultural, and archaeological sites.
 Click the tabs below to learn more about these resources.

-New Hanover County Government is responsible for maintaining the abandoned cemeteries in the county.
 There are approximately 100 abandoned cemeteries, with some located deep in the woods while others are visible from the road.

 Cemeteries vary in age and condition, some dating back to the late 1700’s.
 Depending on their condition, cemeteries need simple vegetation removal or more complicated headstone resetting and repair.

 Volunteer groups are needed to help maintain the county’s abandoned cemeteries.
 Groups will be matched to cemeteries according to their skill level, number of volunteers, desired location, and other criteria to ensure project success.
 Volunteer group activities include but are not limited to raking and removing vegetation; mowing grass; repairing, cleaning, and resetting stones; mapping locations of grave sites; historical research; fence erection or repair; and photographing the sites.
 New Hanover County can provide instruction and assistance for volunteer groups.
 Volunteer groups will be recognized for their adoption with a sign provided by New Hanover County.

 For more information, please email us at: firstname.lastname@example.org.

 View a map of cemeteries located in New Hanover County »

 New Hanover County has hundreds of archaeological sites identified by the North Carolina Department of Cultural Resources.
 Twenty-eight sites were selected to be protected by the county’s Conservation Overlay District regulations.